open-mmlab/mmtracking/docs/dataset.md

 #### 1.2 Multiple Object Tracking

-- For the training and testing of multi object tracking task, only one of the MOT Challenge datasets (e.g. MOT17) is needed.
+- For the training and testing of multi object tracking task, only one of the MOT Challenge datasets (e.g. MOT17) and CrowdHuman dataset are needed.

 #### 1.3 Single Object Tracking